darkrelics/eidolon-engine/documentation/deployment-rework-plan.md

 **Lambda Layer CodeBuild Project**

-A CodeBuild project named "eidolon-lambda-layer-build" will build Python dependencies into a Lambda layer using buildspec/lambda-layer.yml.
+A CodeBuild project named "eidolon-lambda-layer" will build Python dependencies into a Lambda layer using buildspec/lambda-layer.yml.
 The project will use Python 3.12 runtime and output lambda-layer.zip to the S3 bucket.
 If the project exists, it will be imported.
 RemovalPolicy.DESTROY applies since projects can be recreated.

 **Lambda Functions CodeBuild Project**

-A CodeBuild project named "eidolon-lambda-functions-build" will package individual Lambda functions using buildspec/lambda-functions.yml.
+A CodeBuild project named "eidolon-lambda-functions" will package individual Lambda functions using buildspec/lambda-functions.yml.
 It generates a bloom filter for character names and packages each Lambda function with its dependencies.
 The project outputs multiple zip files to the S3 bucket.

 **IAM Roles and Policies**

-Each CodeBuild project will have its own IAM role with permissions to:
+A single shared IAM role (`eidolon-lambda-codebuild-role`) will be used by both CodeBuild projects with two custom managed policies:

+- `eidolon-codebuild-logs-policy`: CloudWatch Logs permissions for `/aws/codebuild/*`
-- Write to the S3 artifacts bucket
+- `eidolon-codebuild-s3-policy`: Read/write access to artifacts bucket at `/*`
-- Create CloudWatch Logs
-- Read from the public GitHub repository

 #### Resource Import Pattern